ssc-spc-ccoe-cei/gcp-documentation/Landing Zone Operations/Repositories.md

         # remove the '.azure-pipelines' pipelines directory
         rm --recursive '.azure-pipelines'
         ```

-1. XXX Register the pipeline.
-Pull this info from Sean's doc.
-1. XXX I don't think these removals are still necessary.
-For **`Infra`** repos, remove the environment sub-directories which are not required. **Never delete '.gitkeep' files in folders that remain.**
+1. **XXX** I don't think these removals are still necessary.
+I think that we are keeping each of the environment folders in the repos.  **Remove the environment sub-directories which are not required.** **Never delete '.gitkeep' files in folders that remain.**
     - If the repo is for experimentation.
 For example, `gcp-experimentation-tier1-infra`:

         ```shell